 You can also reduce the overall cost by furnishing the hidden layers with cheaper or less aesthetically pleasing gravel while saving the best stuff for the top.
-However, there is the added chance that increased shifting will occur when you combine two different materials on top of each other in this manner, so it is best to use the same gravel for the entire thing.
+This is very common, as the base layer usually has larger gravel to facilitate drainage, while the top layer has smaller, more attractive gravel.

-Due to its shifting, you will occasionally have to ‘top-dress’.
-This means that the surface gravel will need to be added to or replenished with new gravel.
-Top-dressing should be done every few years, or when you notice it’s starting to lose its aesthetic appeal or effectiveness.
+Due to its shifting, you will occasionally have to top-dress, which means that surface gravel will need to be added or replenished with new gravel.
+Top-dressing should be done every few years or when you notice it’s starting to lose its aesthetic appeal or effectiveness.

-Other possible problems caused by a gravel driveway include ruts or potholes, or stray pebbles finding their way onto the grassy lawn or in other unwanted places.
+Other possible problems caused by a gravel driveway include ruts or potholes, as well as stray pebbles finding their way onto the grassy lawn or in other unwanted places.